1300webpro/ble-peripheral-manager/readme.md

 Change the value of the characteristic after it has started.

-### blePM.monitorCharacteristic(characteristic_uuid,onChangeCallback, successCallback, errorCallback)
+### blePM.monitorCharacteristic(characteristic_uuid, successCallback, errorCallback)

-Attach a function to monitor the characteristic. onChangeCallback accepts 2 arguments which is the characteristic_uuid and the new value
+Attach a function to monitor the characteristic. successCallback accepts 2 arguments which is the characteristic_uuid and the new value

 ## Example Usage